Frequently Asked Questions: Pre-Proposal Solicitation for Sustainable Transportation and Communities Projects for Fiscal Year 2022-2023

 Pre-proposal Requirements

-Question: Does the five-page limit include curriculum vitae and cultural humility statements?
+Does the five-page limit include curriculum vitae, cultural humility/competency statements, and reference list?

-Answer: We recommend putting together a multidisciplinary team and including a community advocate as a co-co-principal investigator or subcontractor to round out the needed experience.
+We recommend putting together a multidisciplinary team and including a community advocate as a co-principal investigator or subcontractor to round out the needed experience.

-Below is a table that helps clarify some of these requirements
+All the requirements are included in the pre-proposal template, so we encourage you to follow that.
+Below is a table that helps clarify some of these requirements.

 Pre-proposal Section | Page limit | Suggested outline |